ebeeson/postmark4j/README.md

 # Changes
+## 1.2
+### Improvements
+* Unit tests for serialization/deserialization
+* Refactoring to allow subclasses of `PostmarkClient` to provide a custom `HttpClient` implementation.

+### Fixes
+* Remove incorrect CRLF chunking from attachment data.

 ## 1.1
 ### New Features
-* Attachments (pretty basic, doesn't verify attachement type or size yet).
+* Attachments (pretty basic, doesn't verify type or size yet).

 ## 1.0
 ### New Features